DelazJ/QGIS-Documentation/docs/user_manual/print_layout/layout_items/layout_chart.rst

 other visual properties for individual series to improve readability and match your layout style.

+* For bar and line charts, symbols are assigned to series in the order they are listed.
+  Make sure to have at least as many symbols as data series;
+  otherwise, the last series will reuse the last available symbol.

+* For pie charts, colors are assigned to slices following the order defined by the color ramp rather than the series.
+  If you use a discrete color ramp, ensure it contains enough distinct colors for all slices.
+  Otherwise, some slices may share the same color.

 .. _figure_layout_chart_symbols:

 .. figure:: img/chart_symbolslist.png
    :align: center

    Configuring list of symbols for chart series

-.. note:: **Symbol and color assignment**

-   For bar and line charts, symbols are assigned to series in the order they are listed.
-   Make sure to have at least as many symbols as data series; otherwise, the last series will reuse the last available symbol.

-   For pie charts, colors are assigned to slices following the order defined by the color ramp rather than the series.
-   If you use a discrete color ramp, ensure it contains enough distinct colors for all slices.
-   Otherwise, some slices may share the same color.

 .. _layout_chart_axes: